 National Forest Foundation

-Mission Statement: Engage Americans in promoting the health and public enjoyment of our National Forests
+Mission Statement: The National Forest Foundation’s mission is to engage Americans in promoting the health and public enjoyment of our National Forests.

 Maximizing your PocketChange

 Some of the highlights

 182,001 acres of wildlife habitat restored

 897,956 acres of fuel reduction completed or planned

 161,518 volunteers engaged in the on-the-ground conservation projects

 Grant programs have a growing $6.9 million budget that helps us further leverage restoration projects